Derek Winnert

 5

-Despite a few technical wobbles because of its great age, this vintage entertainment is still astonishingly good fun thanks to the finely honed screenplay (based on a story by Clifford Grey), the played-to-the-hilt performances and the express-speed direction of Forde, mixing the comedy and crime in a perfect cocktail.
-Acting-wise, of course, the silky Veidt effortlessly steals the show.
+Despite a few technical wobbles because of its great age, this vintage entertainment is still astonishingly good fun thanks to the finely honed screenplay (based on a story by Clifford Grey), the played-to-the-hilt performances and the express-speed, inventive direction of Forde, mixing the comedy and crime in a perfect cocktail.
+Forde has a seemingly easy-going, relaxed light touch with the comedy that blends beautifully into an essentially serious and quite dark story.

 6

-The screenplay is by Clifford Grey, Frank Vosper (dialogue), Ralph Stock (dialogue) and Sidney Gilliat (one of the writers of The Lady Vanishes).
+The polished screenplay is by Clifford Grey, Frank Vosper (dialogue), Ralph Stock (dialogue) and Sidney Gilliat (one of the writers of The Lady Vanishes).

-Rome Express was remade as Sleeping Car to Trieste (1948), in which Finlay Currie reappears, this time as the horrid rich man, Alastair MacBane.
-See also Night Train to Munich (1940).
+Rome Express was remade with some plot and character changes as Sleeping Car to Trieste (1948), in which Finlay Currie reappears, this time as the horrid rich man, Alastair MacBane, his publicist character nowhere to be seen in the remake.

 The cast are Esther Ralston as Asta Marvelle, Conrad Veidt as Zurta, Harold Huth as George Grant, Cedric Hardwicke as Alistair McBain, Joan Barry as Mrs Maxted, Gordon Harker as Tom Bishop, Donald Calthrop as Poole, Hugh Williams as Tony, Frank Vosper as M Jolif, Finlay Currie as Sam the publicist, Eliot Makeham as Mills, and Muriel Aked as Spinster.

-© Derek Winnert 2016 Classic Movie Review 4023
+© Derek Winnert 2016 Classic Movie Review 4,023

 Check out more reviews on http://derekwinnert.com